What is Lean in manufacturing? Complete guide for 2024

 Lean and Six Sigma both methodologies work together, most six sigma approaches incorporate Lean concepts into problem-solving and the control of a process.
 Now organization uses the term Lean Six Sigma when describing the process improvement method because this needs tools and techniques from both these methodologies.

-Organization also believes that the greatest improvement results usually come when we eliminate both defects and waste from the processes.
 Lean manufacturing removes all types of waste so that Six Sigma can focus on reducing process variability.
 Process variation leads to defects, which is the major source of waste.

-Defects and waste both cost a money and also make the customer unhappy.
+Defects and waste both cost money and also make the customer unhappy.
 So Lean and six sigma work together on a common goal i.e. to increase customer satisfaction rate by reducing defects and waste from the processes.
 That’s how both these methodologies related to each other.

 Still, both methodologies have some differences that we need to understand, let’s summarize those differences here, and for a full understanding of how Lean and Six Sigma differ from each other check out the below article.